Soros bought into Santander share sale, raising bet on Spain

-MADRID Jan 12 George Soros bought into a fundraising by Santander last week, a source familiar with the matter said on Monday, in the latest bet by the U.S. billionaire on Spanish banks and companies trying to ride an economic recovery.
+MADRID George Soros bought into a fundraising by Santander (SAN.MC) last week, a source familiar with the matter said on Monday, in the latest bet by the U.S. billionaire on Spanish banks and companies trying to ride an economic recovery.

 Soros Fund Management took part in Santander's 7.5-billion-euro ($8.9 billion) share sale, completed over several hours last Thursday, with a 500-million-euro investment, the source said, speaking anonymously because the matter isn't public.